The Four Sons of Aymon: Italian version

 A prose and a verse version of the story called Rinaldo existed in Italian in the 14th century.

 Sequels and related texts

 From the 13th century on, other texts concerning separate elements of the extended Renaud de Montauban story were created.
 Together with the original, these are termed the "Renaud de Montauban cycle".
-These poems are: Maugis d'Aigremont (story of the youth of Maugis), Mort de Maugis (story of the death of Maugis), Vivien de Monbranc (story of the brother of Maugis), Beuve d'Aigremont (story of the father of Maugis, Beuve d'Aigremont, brother to Girart de Roussillon and Doon de Nanteuil).
+These poems are: Maugis d'Aigremont (describing Maugis's childhood), Mort de Maugis (describing Maugis's death), Vivien de Monbranc (the story of Maugis's brother), Beuve d'Aigremont (the story of Maugis's father, Beuve d'Aigremont, brother to Girart de Roussillon and Doon de Nanteuil).

 Renaud, as Rinaldo, also became an important character in Italian Renaissance epics, including Morgante by Luigi Pulci, Orlando Innamorato by Matteo Maria Boiardo and Orlando Furioso by Ludovico Ariosto.
-(For more info on the character and his appearance in other texts, see Renaud de Montauban.)